ticketevolution/seatmaps-client/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/ticketevolution/seatmaps-client/badge.svg?targetFile=package.json)](https://snyk.io/test/github/ticketevolution/seatmaps-client?targetFile=package.json)

-A client side JavaScript library that enables users to view seatmaps for available tickets on Ticket Evolution.
+A client side JavaScript library that enables users to view seatmaps for available tickets on Ticket Evolution by:

-1. Fetch the map SVG and manifest JSON, with the given `venueId` and `configurationId`, from Ticket Evolution AWS S3 buckets using the `mapsDomain`.
+1. Fetching the map SVG and manifest JSON, with the given `venueId` and `configurationId`, from Ticket Evolution AWS S3 buckets using the `mapsDomain` (defaults to maps.ticketevolution.com).
-1. Render the map in the provided DOM element.
+1. Rendering the map in the provided DOM element via the `.build` function which accepts the `id` of the element as an argument (see below for an example DOM setup).
 1. Color map sections according to the `sectionPercentile` configurations and the available `ticketGroups` (and any `selectedSections` if provided).
 1. Render a tooltip when the user hovers over a section, which will provide quantity and price information.